The first time I read poetry

 it was poised over my head

-and I was told to balance it and be more beautiful.
+and I was told to balance it to be beautiful.

 Imagery needing an interpreter,